 Lessons Learned

-We usually think that the exercise of strategy development draws upon such hard skills as data collection, market evaluation, and knowing resource requirements.
+We usually think that the exercise of strategy development draws upon hard skills.
+Things such as data collection, market evaluation, and knowing resource requirements.
 Then we pull together the organization’s smartest people, generally assumed to be an exclusive group from the leadership team, to determine what the organization will accomplish over a set period of time.
+Lessons learned from thousands of strategic plans gone wrong suggest it takes more than hard skills to execute strategy well.

 While the process of strategy development does require hard skill competencies; successful creation and execution depend upon deploying abundant soft skills.
-In my own career underestimating the cultural, emotional, and personal issues of stakeholders (including their self-image) has been a reason my strategic planning efforts have sometimes fallen short, or have been accomplished in a ‘get out my way’ fashion, leaving bruised egos and damaged relationships in my wake.
+There is a risk in underestimating the cultural, emotional, and personal issues of stakeholders (including their self-image).
+Doing so can be a reason strategic planning efforts have sometimes fallen short, or have been accomplished in a ‘get out the way’ fashion, leaving bruised egos and damaged relationships.

 Here are some of the other lessons we’ve observed that lead to failed strategic planning: